Cell: (601) 573-1592

 Playoff Structure for a 4-5 team Division

 If there are four (4) to five (5) teams in the Division, two (2) teams from that Division qualifies to go to the Tri-Cup Tournament.
 That team is decided through the following Playoff structure:

 2nd Place vs. 3rd Place

-1st Place team from the session will earn automatic qualification into the
+· The first place team from the session earns an automatic qualification into the Tri-Cup Tournament.

 2nd Place vs. Wild Card

 If there are eleven to sixteen teams in the Division, four (4) teams from that Division qualifies to go to the Tri-Cup Tournament.

 · The first and second place teams from the session earn automatic qualification into the Tri-Cup Tournament.